thimc/hotel-backend/DOCUMENTATION.md

 This route will return one specific hotel in the same way as the previous route.

+Database pagination is enabled for this route.

+`..../v1/hotel?page=1&limit=5&rating=3`

+The result will be a list of 5 hotels starting from index 1 with a star rating of at least 3 or more.

 ### /hotel/*id*/rooms
 * Request type: GET
 * Requires admin access: no